-The students in our program come from countries such as Brazil, China, Columbia, Dominican Republic, Egypt, Guatemala, India, Indonesia, Pakistan, Peru, Portugal, Russia, Serbia, Thailand, and Venezuela among others.
-Many are employed in low wage service positions and proficiency in English is an important step in improving their lives.
+The students in our program come from countries such as Brazil, China, Colombia, Dominican Republic, Egypt, Guatemala, India, Indonesia, Pakistan, Peru, Portugal, Russia, Serbia, Thailand, and Venezuela among others.
+Many are employed in low-wage service positions and proficiency in English is an important step in improving their lives.

 Who Are the Volunteers?